Don’t Leave Money on the Table–Hire a Subservicer

 •Servicer is entitled to a percentage of any profits on the resale of real estate taken back in foreclosure

-•Advances by the servicer bear are subject to an advance fee and bear interest
+•Advances by the servicer are subject to an advance fee and bear interest

 •Servicer is entitled to all or a portion of late charges and default interest